AliKazmierczak/Netguru/README.md

 ```
 #To add a new movie these positions are required:
 - title
-- year
+- year (of release)
-- type
+- type (either: movie, series or episode)

 #And these are optional for new movie:
 - author
-- genre
+- genre (possible to pick multiple - this is an array)
 - plot

+Additionally, the module doesn't allow for copies of the same movie/series/episode to be posted, by checking title, year and type.

 #To add a new comment you need to add:
 - text

-#And these are optional:
+#And these are optional for new comment:
 - author
 - title